zeroknowledgediscovery/PKsaas/README.md

 If -o if not specified, the script will print the json object into the STDOUT.

-The output should be saved to the database.
+The output should be logged in a user history.

 ### **Input/Output Format**